MF Doom

-Born in London, Dumile moved to Long Island, New York, at a young age.
-He began his career in 1988 as a member of KMD, performing as Zev Love X. The group disbanded in 1993 upon the death of member DJ Subroc, Dumile's brother.
+Dumile was born in London and raised in Long Beach, New York.
+He began his career in 1988 as a member of the trio KMD, performing as Zev Love X. The group disbanded in 1993 after the death of DJ Subroc, Dumile's brother.
 After a hiatus, Dumile reemerged in the late 1990s.
-He began performing at open mic events while wearing a metal mask resembling that of Marvel Comics supervillain Doctor Doom, who is depicted on the cover of his 1999 debut solo album Operation: Doomsday.
+He began performing at open mic events while wearing a metal mask resembling that of the Marvel Comics supervillain Doctor Doom, who is depicted on the cover of his 1999 debut solo album Operation: Doomsday.
 He adopted the MF Doom persona and rarely made unmasked public appearances thereafter.

-Between 2003 and 2005, Dumile released four solo albums and three collaborative albums.
-In addition to the critically acclaimed Mm..Food (2004) under the MF Doom moniker, he released solo albums including one under the pseudonym King Geedorah and two as Viktor Vaughn.
-Madvillainy (2004), recorded with producer Madlib under the name Madvillain, is often cited as Dumile's magnum opus and is regarded as a landmark album in hip hop.
-In 2005, Dumile released The Mouse and the Mask with producer Danger Mouse as Danger Doom.
+During Dumile's most prolific period, the early to mid-2000s, he released the acclaimed Mm..Food (2004) as MF Doom, as well as albums released under the pseudonyms King Geedorah and Viktor Vaughn.
+Madvillainy (2004), recorded with the producer Madlib under the name Madvillain, is often cited as Dumile's magnum opus and is regarded as a landmark album in hip hop.
+Madvillainy was followed by another acclaimed collaboration, The Mouse and the Mask (2005), with the producer Danger Mouse, released under the name Danger Doom.

-Though he lived the majority of his life in the United States, Dumile never gained American citizenship.
+Though he lived most of his life in the United States, Dumile never gained American citizenship.
 In 2010, he was denied reentry after returning from an international tour for his sixth and final solo album, Born Like This (2009).
-He relocated to London and, in his final years, worked mostly in collaboration with other artists, releasing albums with Jneiro Jarel (as JJ Doom), Bishop Nehru (NehruvianDoom), and Czarface (Czarface Meets Metal Face and the posthumous Super What?).
+He moved to London before settling in Leeds and worked mostly in collaboration with other artists during his final years, releasing albums with Jneiro Jarel (as JJ Doom), Bishop Nehru (NehruvianDoom), and Czarface (Czarface Meets Metal Face, and the posthumous Super What?).
+In 2020, he died in a Leeds hospital from angioedema following a reaction to a blood pressure medication.
+After his death, Variety described him as one of hip hop's "most celebrated, unpredictable and enigmatic figures".

 Early life

-Dumile was born in Hounslow, London, on July 13, 1971, the son of a Trinidadian mother and Zimbabwean father.
-He was the eldest of five children.
-According to Dumile, he was conceived in the United States, and happened to be born in London because his mother was visiting family.
-As a child, Dumile moved with his family to Long Island, New York; he grew up in Long Beach, New York.
-He said he had no memory of his London childhood and his parents had no affiliation with British culture.
-However, he remained a British citizen, never gaining American citizenship.
+Daniel Dumile was born Dumile Daniel Thompson in Hounslow, London, on July 13, 1971, the son of a Trinidadian mother and Zimbabwean father.
+He said he was conceived in the United States, where his parents lived, and was born in London when his mother was visiting family.
+He had four younger siblings, including the rapper DJ Subroc (1973–1993), with whom he formed the rap group KMD until Subroc was struck and killed by a car at the age of 19.

-Dumile began DJing during the summer after third grade.
+As a child, Dumile moved with his family to Long Beach, New York, where he grew up in a black nationalist Muslim household as part of the Five-Percent Nation.
+He said he had no memory of his London childhood and defined himself as a "New York nigga", but remained a British citizen his entire life and never gained American citizenship.
+He began DJing during third grade.
 As a child, he was a fan and collector of comic books and earned the nickname "Doom" (a phonetic play on the name Dumile) among friends and family.